geca8469/FishTech/README.md

 ---
 ## Vision Statement
-FinTech is a collaborative web application designed to help fish enthusiasts understand water conditions and how they influence aquatic life, and where they can find a body of water with similar conditions.
+FishTech is a collaborative web application designed to help fish enthusiasts understand water conditions and how they influence aquatic life, and where they can find a body of water with similar conditions.

 ---
 ## Motivation